L4w1i3t/Doki-Doki-Modding-Template/README.md

 - Verify image dimensions and format

 **Audio not playing**
-- Confirm audio files are in correct format (OGG/WAV)
+- Confirm audio files are in correct format (OGG/WAV, etc.)
 - Check audio definitions in `definitions.rpy`
 - Verify file paths are correct

 **Build errors**
-- Disable developer mode before building
+- Ensure that developer mode is disabled in your build (PLEASE.)
-- Check for syntax errors in `.rpy` files
+- Check for syntax errors in `.rpy` files (these are more common than you think)
 - Ensure all referenced files exist

 ### Performance Issues